sarnold/pylogtailer/README.rst

 A python class that "watches" a directory and calls a callback(filename, lines) function every time one of the watched files gets written to, in real time.

-.. note:: The "initial coommit" in the changelog file was cleaned up and
+.. note:: The "initial commit" in the changelog file was cleaned up and
           packaged from `this ActiveState recipe`_.